asseco-pst/watch-your-language/best-practices.md

 JavaScript, being a dynamic and loosely-typed language, is especially prone to developer error.
 Without the benefit of a compilation process, JavaScript code is typically executed in order to find syntax or other errors.
 Linting tools like [ESLint](http://eslint.org) allow developers to discover problems with their JavaScript code without executing it.

 # Compiler
-[Babel](https://babeljs.io) is a essentially an ECMAScript 6 to ECMAScript 5 compiler.
+[Babel](https://babeljs.io) is essentially an ECMAScript 6 to ECMAScript 5 compiler.
 It allows you to use ES6 features in your projects and then compiles ES5 for you to use in production.

 > Use next generation JavaScript, today.